The viewfinder is always forgotten and taken advantage of on your DSLR camera. The reason being, many may not know what a viewfinder on a camera is.

 So, what is a viewfinder on a camera?

-The viewfinder is that rectangle you see on the top of your camera.
+The camera viewfinder is that rectangle you see on the top of your camera.
 Models of DSLR cameras change, new improvements, new specifications.
 However, one component that remains is the camera viewfinder.

-Think of your viewfinder as your eyes to the world as you snap your photos.
+Think of your camera viewfinder as your eyes to the world as you snap your photos.
 Your creativity comes from this little viewfinder.
 How you see your images through your viewfinder is what you will remember as you photograph your subject.
 Your viewfinder is your memory.

 The pro to your camera’s viewfinder is the fact that it stabilizes your camera better.
 It’s your assistant when getting your camera shot set up.
 To do so, brace your camera against your face and have your arms tucked in.
 This move will help you set up the right shot through your viewfinder.
 The setup will also result in sharper images.